Skip to main content

 Understanding TradingView Account Types

-You don't need a paid plan to start, but it's helpful to know what each tier offers.
-Here's a quick look at the main subscription levels:
+You don't need a paid plan right away, but it helps to know what each tier gives you:

 Account TierKey Features